FAQ

 Yes.
 Your pets are welcome to swim in the pool.
 We do not have liners on our pools so no need to worry about the dogs nails.
 We have built pools for families where the dogs usage was an integral part of the design.
 Invite the dogs in for a swim!
 You want to teach the dogs where the stairs are just as you would a child, but absolutely, let the dogs use the pool!

 Ron Giannamore bought a pool from Aqua Pool in 1970, the company’s first year of operation.
 Once the pool was completed, Ron decided to join the Aqua Pool team as a designer.
 Eventually, he became a partner and then 100-percent owner.
 After growing up with the company, Ron’s son, Michael Giannamore, joined Aqua Pool full-time after earning a master’s degree in education.
-Ron is now retired and Michael is running the company with his sister, Debbie Madden, and the company’s long-time construction manager, Gregg Pruitt.
+Ron is now retired, and Michael is running the company with his son, Lorenzo, who after 4 years on Wall Street, is tasked with bringing this third-generation family business into the future.

 NO!
 The only place one should use flexible PVC would be in the spa walls for the spa jets.
 We do not use flexible PVC in the ground, ever.